 1. I make them in the oven, from start to finish.

 2. I make my own spice rub.
 BBQ sauce optional but tasty.

 I know that die-hard bbq enthusiasts out there will say that ribs shouldn’t be made in the oven.
 I don’t care.
 It’s tough to grill when you don’t have a dedicated space for it.
 Also, there’s simply a lot of not-good barbecue out there at restaurants.
 How I make ribs is delicious, easy, and not that expensive.

 The oven method I use for ribs came from Emeril’s Oven-BBQ Ribs recipe (blogged about here).
 However, it was a fuss to make his spice rub – first you make one spice blend, then mix part of it with other spices – and I really didn’t like it more than a spice rub I made last year.
-The original recipe for that rub is on cooking.com.
+The original recipe for that rub is on cooking.com [link no longer works].
 I haven’t tried other spice rubs, but I’ve been pretty satisfied with this one.

 BBQ Ribs Spice Rub